Callum-Irving/vscode-cmake-cpp-project-generator/README.md

 # cpp-cmake-project-generator README

-This is the README for your extension "cpp-cmake-project-generator".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.